Skip to main content

 Enjoy a slow walk through one of London’s parks

 All royal parks (which cover most of the major ones in London) are open on Christmas Day, so embrace being British and head for a brisk winter walk.
-Hyde Park and Kensington Gardens are a great combo for Central London, or head to East London and explore Victoria Park, frequently voted London’s best park by Londoners.
+Hyde Park and Kensington Gardens or St James’ Park are great combos for Central London, or head to East London and explore Victoria Park, frequently voted London’s best park by Londoners.

 Find out more about Victoria Park in the video below.